What Are The Side Effects Of A hair Transplant?

 Swelling could be one of the hair transplant side effects that may look worse than it actually is.
 While harmless, post-operative swelling can be an inconvenience that temporarily effects your appearance.
 It will usually start within 2 or 3 days of the procedure, last 2 or 3 days and be gone by about 1 week post-op.
 Swelling can start in the forehead and run down into the eyes and nose area and then dissipate.
 Swelling will vary from patient to patient and there is no way to predict to what degree it will occur.
 The impact of the swelling may be greater with work in the hairline and frontal zone.
 Swelling as a result of work in the crown will not be noticeable as the fluid will run down behind the ears and at the nape of the neck.

-Scarring is the only one of the hair transplant side effects we mention that is not temporary.
-However, in the capable hands of surgeons Hasson and Wong, scarring is usually kept to a minimum.
-Factors such as an individual’s healing characteristics can influence scarring but without proper skill and technique even in the best healing patients, scarring can be more prevalent than it should be. .
-The surgeon cannot control the healing characteristics of the individual patient.
-If they are less than ideal, a slightly larger scar can result.
-With our custom size blades and small incisions we see virtually no scarring in the recipient area.
-In the donor area where the grafts are extracted there is a degree of minimal scarring While there is actually more square centimeters of scar tissue with FUE, the small individual scars are spread out over a larger area making them less noticeable to see when the hair is cut short.
-With FUT there is one long linear scar and less actual scar tissue but because it is a line it can draw a little more attention when the hair is cut too short.
-We consider are donor area scarring to be the best in the industry.
+Scarring is usually the only one of the hair transplant side effects we mention that is not temporary.
+However, at Hasson and Wong, scarring is typically kept to a minimum.
+Using our custom size blades and small incisions, we see virtually no scarring in the recipient area.
+In the donor area, factors such as an individual’s healing characteristics can influence scarring but without proper skill and technique even in the best healing patients, scarring can be more prevalent.
+The surgeon cannot control the healing characteristics of the individual patient and if they are less than ideal, slightly more scarring can result, mostly with FUT.
+In the donor area using the FUE method of extraction for the harvest, some minimal scarring will occur.
+However, even with FUE, a poorly executed harvest can result in unnecessary additional scarring of the donor area that is more evident than desired and intended.
+While there can be more square centimeters of scar tissue in the donor area with FUE, the small individual scars are spread out over a larger area making them less noticeable to see when the hair is cut short.
+With FUT there is one long linear scar in the donor area and less actual scar tissue but because it is a line it can draw a little more attention when the hair is cut too short.
+We consider our donor area scarring from both methods of extraction to be the best in the industry.
 Examples of some of those FUT scars here: Hair Transplant Scars

 Hair Transplant Side Effects Summary